Local couple opens art studio

 Norman residents looking to try their hand at oil painting can check out a local art studio that opened last fall.

-Kazakhstan natives and Norman residents Vladimir Yun and Yulia Kim opened Art and More Studio located at 203 Hal Muldrow Dr. in September 2020.
-Yun said his wife’s talent for oil painting led to the idea of opening a business where she could share it and help others looking to learn.
+Kazakhstan natives and Norman residents Vladimir and Yulia Yun opened Art and More Studio located at 203 Hal Muldrow Dr. in September 2020.
+Vladimir said his wife’s talent for oil painting led to the idea of opening a business where she could share it and help others looking to learn.

-The studio currently runs classes on teenage oil painting, “paint your pet”, beginner’s painting and floral oil painting classes, but Kim said they don’t intend on stopping there.
+The studio currently runs classes on teenage oil painting, “paint your pet”, beginner’s painting and floral oil painting classes, but Yulia said they don’t intend on stopping there.

-This year, Yun said he anticipates expanding the offerings available through the studio.
+This year, Vladimir said he anticipates expanding the offerings available through the studio.

-“[We might] start with classes for Photoshop on how to edit pictures and then see how it goes from there,” Yun said.
+“[We might] start with classes for Photoshop on how to edit pictures and then see how it goes from there,” Vladimir said.

-“I think that is a good idea, because they get some experience instead of a toy or something,” Kim said.
+“I think that is a good idea, because they get some experience instead of a toy or something,” Yulia said.

-Yun said they had a student who moved from the west coast to Oklahoma, and her father signed her up for classes to alleviate stress.
-Kim said there are several benefits to painting and engaging in an art form, especially for mental health, which has been a cause for concern amid the pandemic.
+Vladimir said they had a student who moved from the west coast to Oklahoma, and her father signed her up for classes to alleviate stress.
+Yulia said there are several benefits to painting and engaging in an art form, especially for mental health, which has been a cause for concern amid the pandemic.

 To learn more about the studio, or to find contact information, visit artandmorestudio.com.